Only1allan/HavardCS50P/Functions_Variables/README.md

 Week 0
 Through the work of this single lecture, I have learned abilities that I will use countless times in my own programs.
 I have learned about…

-Creating your first programs in Python;
+Creating my first programs in Python;
 Functions;
 Bugs;
 Variables;